If your neck and shoulders feel tight, achy, or locked up by the end of the day, a good heating wrap can make a huge difference fast.

 The Sharper Image cordless, one-size-fits-all neck heating wrap is the easiest and most convenient option in this list and uses far infrared therapy that penetrates deeper than regular heating pads.

-This means the surface never gets too hot and can not burn your skin.
+This means the surface never gets too hot and is less likely to burn your skin.

 The battery inside this lightweight wrap lasts for 5 hours on the low level, and about 2-3 hours on one of the 3 more heat settings you can choose from.